amcginlay/venafi-demos/demos/02-openshift-ingress-nginx-cert-manager/README.md

 ## Install and configure cert-manager
 The following command will install cert-manager via the OperatorHub.

+**REDO** just describe this from the UI, THIS must be 100% repeatable

 ```
 oc apply -f - <<EOF
 apiVersion: operators.coreos.com/v1alpha1